jonase/eastwood/README.md

   (println (replace 5)))
 ```

-Eastwood also warns if a field of a Clojure record is called as a
-function, where there is a Var visible with the same name.

 The following example will not cause a warning, because even though
 `pmap` is determined to have a non-function value, Eastwood does not
 'know' that the function call to `map` will use `pmap`'s value as a